dworthen/better-install/README.md

 ## Add devDependency

-`better-install` passes all cli flags to the underlying package manager.
-So it is possible to install dev dependencies with
+`better-install` passes all unknown cli flags to the underlying package manager.
+To install dev dependencies simply pass the dev flag for the appropriate package manager.

 ```shell
 # with yarn